 - too much sugar: again, if that sugar is not balanced out with more eggs or more flour in your recipe, you’re going to have a collapsed cake, and also a crumbly cake from lack of structure.

 - too much leavener (baking powder or baking soda): think about it, the more leavener you have, the more gas will form inside the cake, and if there isn’t a growing structure to support all that extra gas, the gas will escape.
 The cake will rise up and then collapse back down.
-Remember when I did the experiment of making marmalade pudding cakes with 1 tsp baking soda vs 1/8 tsp baking soda?
+Remember when I did the experiment to show the impact of too much baking soda?
 The cakes made with less baking soda rose far more.
 In retrospect, that was probably because the cakes with more leavener rose and collapsed, and also because the pH affects the structural proteins, preventing them from assembling.

 - too much liquid: again, extra liquid has to come with extra structure, or else there could be trouble.